PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-We use some special syntax for the conversion specifier, namely `%.15f`.
-The `.15` tells `printf` to print out 15 places after the decimal point (we put the `f` at the end to tell `printf` the type).
+Inside of `printf` we change the cpnversion specifer syntax to `%.15f`.
+The `.15` tells `printf` to print out 15 places after the decimal point, then we put the `f` at the end to tell `printf` it is a `float`.

 Run this code.
 It will print out `0.666666686534882`!
 "86534882" is definitely not part of `2 / 3`!
 This is actually a very common problem, and is why games have trouble simulating massive worlds!
-Often even if they are able to they start having precision problems and things... start breaking.
+After a certain point using only 32 bits we can't represetn super precise numbers!
+So you'll start having precision problems and things... start breaking, or physics don't work!
+A common solution is to move everything around the player to be in the center of the world constantly, keeping the floats relatively small.

+With only 32 bits we can have about 7 (??? is this correct?) columns of numbers.
+The decimal point slides around between these 7 columns of numbers.

-Remember that a float uses only 32 bits!
-So it has limits.
-We can use a `double` to *double* the precision of the decimal places.
+We can use a `double` to *double* the precision of our number is we want.

 Change your code to use a `double` instead of a `float.